engineblog/gatsby-casper-blog/content/posts/daily-dev-2/index.md

   - daily dev
 ---

-I got the USB keyboard I needed from my dad's today, plugged it into the Pi, spammed the Shift key during boot, and the recovery menu came right up.
+I got the USB keyboard I needed, plugged it into the Pi, spammed the Shift key during boot, and the recovery menu came right up.

 When Raspbian was done installing, Sonic Pi launched no problem.
 Since I had the keyboard, I didn't have to enable SSH, or mess with any configuration.